liao961120/stom/inst/cases/measurement_error_models/doc/stan_forum_draft.md

 for the model to sample smoothly.
 But online examples on reparameterizations transform only parameters.
 I'm unsure whether this change of variable on non-parameter variables is a justifiable way to make MCMC sampling smoother.
-Hope anyone can provide some advice on this!
+Hope somebody could provide advice on this!

 ```stan
 data {